Grounded in Research. Designed for Real Classrooms.

 Our rubric makes expectations visible and feedback actionable.
 Teachers and students use clear criteria to revise with purpose, set goals, and track growth over time.

-Provides research-based guidance for structured writing instruction and feedback in grades 6–12.
+• Research-based guidance for providing explicit, scaffolded writing instruction in grades 6–12.

-Explains the strands that support skilled writing, including syntax, critical thinking, and transcription.
+• Describes the multiple strands that support skilled writing: critical thinking, syntax, transcription skills, and text structure.